-- Changes in accounting policies: If the company has changed its accounting policies and procedures, it may significantly affect the financial reporting.
-In this case, the key financial metrics utilized in ratio analysis are altered and the financial results recorded after the change are not comparable to the results recorded prior to the change.
+Changes in accounting policies: If the company has changed its accounting policies and procedures, this may significantly affect financial reporting.
+In this case, the key financial metrics utilized in ratio analysis are altered, and the financial results recorded after the change are not comparable to the results recorded before the change.
 It is up to the analyst to be up to date with changes to accounting policies.
-Changes made are generally found in the notes to financial statements section.
+Changes made are generally found in the notes to the financial statements section.

-- Operational changes: A company may change significantly its operational structure, anything from their supply chain strategy to the product that they are selling.
-When significant operational changes occur, the comparison of financial metrics before and after the operational change may lead to misleading conclusions about the company’s performance.
+Operational changes: A company may significantly change its operational structure, anything from their supply chain strategy to the product that they are selling.
+When significant operational changes occur, the comparison of financial metrics before and after the operational change may lead to misleading conclusions about the company’s performance and future prospects.

-- Seasonal effects: An analyst should be aware of seasonal factors that could potentially impact ratio analysis.
+Seasonal effects: An analyst should be aware of seasonal factors that could potentially result in limitations of ratio analysis.
 The inability to adjust the ratio analysis to the seasonality effects may lead to false interpretations of the results from the analysis.